 Is your name on the Open Register?

-If your name is on the Open Register and you wish to come off then you may make this request by sending an e-mail giving your name and address to firstname.lastname@example.org or by phoning the helpline 01372 732152.
+If you are not sure if your details are on the Open register then you can contact Electoral Services who can check for you.
+If you know your name is on the Open Register and you wish to come off then you may make this request by sending an e-mail giving your name and address to firstname.lastname@example.org or by phoning the helpline 01372 732120 or 732152.

 You can also go back onto the Open register by following the same process.